presscustomizr/hueman/readme.txt

 * added : utility hu_print_mobile_btn() used to render the mobile buttons in the header
 * added : animated mobile menu button
 * added : mobile menu style customizer option
+* removed : dynamic style option.
+Dynamic style is now applied for each option as soon as the user change the option to a value different than default.

 = 3.3.7 March 8th 2017 =
 * fixed : drag resize image inserted into visual editor #415